1 Example programs

 Determines whether some value is complex.

-Evaluates the conjugate of a complex number.
+Flips the sign of the imaginary part of a complex number.

-cons : (X (listof X) -> (listof X))
+l : (listof X)

 Determines whether some value is a constructed list.